jhriv/vagrant-as-infrastructure/README.md

 will be downloaded from Galaxy.
 If both exist, then `requirements.yml` will take precedence.

+Manually installed roles can be added to the `roles-local` directory.

 ## Hosts and Groups

 The inventory will group related hosts into groups.
 Related hosts all share